 She barely noticed it when Steve, impatience blooming, tore the blouse in half, scattering buttons all over the floor.
 Nor did she notice when his trousers and her skirt were removed.
 All she could feel was an entwining of love and passion, all centered on the man above her.

-His blue eyes gazed down at her with love and trust, both of which she knew were mirrored in her eyes, as he entered her.
+When he entered her it was painful, him being a very large man, but she endured it.
+His blue eyes gazed down at her with love and trust, both of which she knew were mirrored in her eyes.
 She kissed him as he began to move, faster and faster, until he was moaning into her mouth as he filled her with his seed.

 Both collapsed, exhausted, onto his bed.
 Steve smiled down at her as he moved a stray lock of hair from her face.
 Then he lay down behind her, gently pulling her back into his chest and pulling the blankets over both of them.
 "I love you," he whispered into her ear as they drifted off to sleep.

 "I love you to," she replied softly.